Axway/flowmanager/kubernetes/helm/README.md

 **Caution for redis and mongodb you need to accept the usage of external docker images not under Axway responsability.**

-Flow Manager can be deployed with Helm charts in two ways: using flowmanager_helper.sh or manually.
+Flow Manager can be deployed with Helm charts in two ways: using flowmanager_helper.sh or using standard commands.

 ## Deploy using flowmanager_helper.sh